Danko-Lab/tutorials/PRO-seq.md

 <img align="left" src="etc/proseq.png" width="200">

 GRO-seq and PRO-seq were developed by Leighton Core and Hojoong Kwak while working in John Lis' lab at Cornell.
-A schematic of the PRO-seq protocol is shown in Fig. 1.
+A schematic of the PRO-seq protocol is shown in Fig. 1 (right).
 PRO-seq begins using cell nuclei isolated from a cell population of interest (step #1).
-RNA polymerases are halted by depleting rNTP monomers that are polymerized in RNA.
-RNA polymerases incorporate a single biotin-labeled rNTP (step #2).
-Nascent RNAs are purified using streptavidin beads, and deep sequenced using Illumina technology.
+RNA polymerases are halted by depleting rNTP monomers from the nuclei prep.
+Engaged RNA polymerases incorporate a single biotin-labeled rNTP (step #2).
+The run-on reaction is conducted in the presence of detergents which remove impediments to Pol II transcription and prevent new initiation.
+Incorporation of a biotin labeled nucleotide is thought to stall RNA polymerase after a single nucleotide is incorporated, resulting in single-nucleotide resolution of RNA polymerases across the genome.
+Nascent RNAs are purified using streptavidin beads, amplified by PCR, and deep sequenced using Illumina technology (step #3).

-<BR><BR><BR><BR><BR><BR>
+<BR><BR><BR><BR><BR>

 Read mapping and data visualization
 -----------------------------------